 Abstract:

 Microplastics (MPs), as an emerging pollutant, have the characteristics of small size, difficulty degradation, and persistence.
 Moreover, their surface properties are easily affected by environmental conditions, making them a vane for the migration of other pollutants in the environment, causing potential ecological and environmental risks.
-This paper taking Nanhu Lake in Wuhan as an example, the sediment samples on the shore of Nanhu Lake were collected through systematic distribution.
-The abundance, morphology, color, and composition of microplastics in sediments were identified by optical microscopy and FTIR, and the main sources of microplastics were analyzed.
-The study takes microplastic, an emerging environmental pollutant, as the research object, integrates basic teaching and scientific research hotspots, which is comprehensive, applicable and exploratory.
-The study is conducive to cultivating students' innovative and practical ability and scientific research literacy.
+Taking Nanhu Lake in Wuhan as an example, the sediment samples on the shore of Nanhu Lake are collected through systematic point setting.
+The abundance, morphology, color, and composition of microplastics in sediments are identified by optical microscopy and Fourier transform infrared spectroscopy (FTIR), and the main sources of microplastics are analyzed.
+Taking microplastic as the experimental object, the designed experiment integrates basic teaching and scientific research hotspots, making it be comprehensive, applicable and exploratory.
+The study is conducive to cultivating students’ innovative and practical ability and scientific research literacy.